 Small-statured and uniquely shaped for life in the trees, many people mistake gibbons for a type of monkey.
 Gibbons are apes, however, sharing their side of the primate family tree with orangutans, chimpanzees, bonobos, gorillas, and humans.
 Gibbons belong to the “lesser apes” branch of the family trees, while orangutans, chimpanzees, bonobos, gorillas, and humans are “great apes.”
 Like all apes, gibbons do not have tails—a feature that prominently distinguishes them from monkeys.

 Except for orangutans, gibbons are the only apes who spend a significant amount of their time in trees.
 Their compact torsos and long limbs are uniquely adapted for this lifestyle.
 They have hook-shaped hands with four long fingers that are exactly what they need to grasp and swing under branches with ease.
 While gibbons do have opposable thumbs, theirs are significantly shortened in comparison to other apes.
 In this form, they remain useful for grooming but do not obstruct movement during brachiation.
+Also called arm swinging, brachiation is a form of arboreal locomotion in which primates swing from tree limb to tree limb using only their arms.
 The advantage of this subtle adaptation is clear in a gibbon’s improvisational acrobatics, swinging with amazing agility through the crown canopy at seemingly impossible speeds, dangerously high above the ground.

 Male and female yellow-cheeked gibbons are relatively similar in size but are strikingly different in coloration.
 As infants, both sexes sport a golden-yellowish fur coat.
 As they mature, their coats turn black.
 A male retains his black coat through his adulthood, developing the light-buff cheek patches for which the species is named shortly after puberty.
 These extend from his eyes to just below his mouths.